burgerian/gimp-python-animation/README.md

 To convert frames per second to milliseconds delay, divide 1000 by the quantity, or use this quick guide: 10 fps = 100 ms, 12.5 fps = 80 ms, 15 fps = 67 ms, 20 fps = 50 ms, 25 fps = 40 ms.

+If you prefer more control or the Python script doesn't work, you can convert to a GIF manually as follows.

 1. Click File > Export As...
 2. Enter a filename ending in `.gif` and click Export.
 3. Tick "As Animation".
 You probably want "Loop forever" to stay ticked.